-In this article, our director disqualification solicitors will look at potential claims against directors and others for ‘misfeasance’, which we will explain in more detail below.
+In this article, our director disqualification solicitors will look at potential claims against directors and others for ‘misfeasance’ and the different options available to directors who are defending a claim.

 Jump to: